MetroStar/conda-vendor/README.md

+# TODO update readme to reflect API change.
+Note that the below is currently out of date

 ## `conda-vendor`
 Tool to create local conda channels and manifests for vendor deployments

 ### Setup
 All steps run from within `conda-vendor` directory